Skip to main content

 1. Holford to Combe Hill Circular Walk

-This is a moderate 6-mile circular walk that starts and finishes in the village of Holford.
+A moderate 6-mile circular walk that starts and finishes in the village of Holford.
 The trail takes in some stunning woodland scenery and offers panoramic views of the Quantock Hills from Combe Hill.
 The walk takes you up Woodlands Hill to Dowsborough Camp, an Iron Age hill fort.
 Continue through Lady's Combe and Holford Combe before returning to the village and much-earned refreshments at The Plough Inn.

 These are just a few examples of the many walking trails available in the Quantock Hills.
-Before setting out, it's important to check the difficulty level and length of the trail and bring appropriate equipment, clothing and supplies.
+Before setting out, it's essential to check the difficulty level and length of the trail and bring appropriate equipment, clothing and supplies.

 The Pubs